sanketmanwar09/E-Commerce-Analytics/README.md

 ### Data Sources
 ---

-In this analysis two data sets were used which contained detailed information about the Olist Store.
+In this analysis I used multiple datasets and combined it which contained detailed information about the Olist Store.
-- "E-Commerce.csv"
+- "E_Commerce.xlsx"
 ### Tools
 ---
 - Excel - Data Cleaning